thezarpxs/fivem_esx_bundle/README.md

 [hub]: https://hub.docker.com/r/andruida/fivem
 [git]: https://github.com/Andruida/fivem

+# Discontinued repository

+Since txAdmin is included in the latest FXServer builds, there is no need for Docker containers with txAdmin built in.

 # [andruida/fivem][hub]

 This docker image allows you to run a server for FiveM, a modded GTA multiplayer program.